 Travels with Kev’s website

 This year has been the best year for this site!
 Traffic increased by 373% over last year.
-The site helped many people learn about food on Amtrak and changes to foodservice on eastern trains.
-I am thankful to you for reading my articles and your support.
-If you do not follow me on social media or my email list, check here to find out how you can.
+The site helped many people learn about food on Amtrak and changes to food service on eastern trains.
+I am thankful to you for reading my articles and for your support.
+If you do not follow me on social media or my email list, check here to learn how you can.

-Running a site like this cost money, and if you are interested in supporting the website, check out this page, or get ahold of me here.
-If you cannot or do not want to help out financially, share this site with a friend (or close enemy) that could benefit from the information on Travels with Kev.
+Running a site like this costs money, and if you are interested in supporting the website, check out this page or get ahold of me here.
+If you cannot or do not want to help out financially, share this site with a friend (or close enemy) who could benefit from Travels with Kev’s information.

 My wish for you

 I hope this year allows you to work towards your travel goals and dreams.
 We all have to start somehow.
 If being for you means brainstorming destination ideas, great!
 Maybe start by purchasing the gear you will need; that too is a great start.
 For others, just book tickets can be the thing that will get you started this year.
 You know yourself better than I ever do, but I know if you are here, you want to start traveling, or you’re an excellent supporter.

 If you can’t find someone to travel with, that is okay; join the group of us that love solo travel.
 It is okay to go on your own, and there are several of us travelers out who travel the world solo, not just guys.
 You can always make new friends along the way, and with modern technology, it is more accessible to video chat with a loved one if you feel alone.
 It can be lonely at times, but I have traveled with others and felt more isolated than I ever did traveling solo.

 You can do it, I know you can, but you need to take the first couple of steps.
 Don’t forget that fear and excitement are very similar emotions.

 I want to thank my mom, sister, and some Disney Cast members for a few photos.